Septic tank maintenance

 How do I know if my septic tank needs to be pumped?

-Signs your septic tank needs to be pumped include slow draining sinks, gurgling sounds from plumbing fixtures, and sewage odors around the septic tank or drain field.
+Signs your septic tank needs to be pumped include slow draining sinks/toilets, gurgling sounds, or sewage odors around the tank or drain field.

-What can I do to maintain my septic system between pumping?
+What happens if I don't maintain my septic system?

 Connect with certified professionals in your area